block-core/ariton-website/README.md

 ## Funding

 Ariton is seeking investements and funding to continue the development of the new superapp.
-Behind the project is individuals who have a track record of delivering, wealth of knowledge and experience.
+Behind the project is individuals who have a track record of delivering, wealth of knowledge and experience with software and app development.

+### ARI Token

+The initial funding for Ariton will be run using multiple funding platforms, including Angor, which is a new decentralized funding platform for Bitcoin.

+Investors into Ariton will receive ARI Token, which will be ownership in the decentralized company behind Ariton.
+The company behind Ariton is not incorporated in any national state, it is a registered company within the Ariton app on the Ariton Community.